Rucchao/Rucchao.github.io/index.md

 #### News

+[2020.8.26] We will give a new tutorial for IEEE Big Data 2020!
+The title is "Big Data System Benchmarking: State of the Art, Current Practices, and Open Challenges".

 [2020.6.27] I will be one of the presenters for CIKM 2020 tutorial entitled "Multi-Model Data Query Languages and Processing Paradigms" [[More Details]](https://www.helsinki.fi/en/node/93817).

 [2020.5.9]  Our paper entitled 'Selectivity Estimation for Relation-Tree Joins' has been accepted in SSDBM 2020.
 Cheers!